r3pwn/yenoh-chrome-extension/README.md

-# React Chrome Extension Template
+# Yenoh - a Chrome Extension

-This is a template for creating a Chrome extension using React and [Vite](https://vitejs.dev/) with TypeScript.
+This is a Chrome extension built using React and [Vite](https://vitejs.dev/) with TypeScript.

+**NOTE**: Any relation to any browser extension (existing or planned) is entirely coincidental.

 ## Getting Started